soerr/UnturnedDocumentation/Config.json/animals.md

 - **Russia** - 85
 - **Germany** - 126

+> **💡 PRO TIP**
+> You can set up more spawn-points for animals on any map and modify their loot using our [Animal Manager](https://restoremonarchy.com/plugins/animalmanager) plugin.

 ### Weapons_Use_Player_Damage
 Whether or not a weapon's player damage values should be used instead of the weapon's animals damage values.
 Most weapons do less damage to players than they do to zombies.
 When set to **true**, weapons will usually be weaker against animals than they are normally.